My Ryan Ancestors

 Frances Diamond Hardie: Ohio, 1897-1912

-Her Early Years in St. Louis
+Her Early Years in St. Louis, MO

-After their marriage in St. Louis, Missouri in 1877, Daniel and Mary Jane Hardie lived in Cincinnati, Ohio for a few years.
+After their marriage in St. Louis, Missouri in 1877, Daniel and Mary Jane (Ryan) Hardie lived in Cincinnati, Ohio for a few years.
 Their first son, Daniel Eugene, was born in 1878 in Cincinnati.[1]

 The family returned to St. Louis around 1879 and remained there until 1897, living initially on Papin Street and subsequently on Caroline Street then Bell Avenue.
 In addition to Daniel Eugene, the family unit in 1880 included Daniel Senior’s three daughters (Janet, Isabelle, and Elizabeth) from his second marriage as well as Mary Jane’s son (Eugene O’Neil) from her first marriage.
 [2]